 By PSW Staff • August 3, 2009 Home pages of the new Soundcraft and Studer Websites Harman Professional’s two console companies – Soundcraft and Studer – have launched of a range of online facilities and social networking sites.
 The new Studer website, www.studer.ch, features white papers on Mixing in Surround, Virtual Surround Panning, and how to measure the true quality of sound.
 A series of tutorial videos can be downloaded explaining and demonstrating operational philosophies of the Vista digital console range.
 With Studer’s product range now spanning more audio markets, the site also features application-specific areas for broadcast, live sound, theatre, performing arts centres and Houses of Worship, with dedicated news sections and product recommendations.
 Soundcraft’s new site, www.soundcraft.com, features a comprehensive selection of tutorials including the acclaimed ‘Guide to Mixing’ available in download booklet form as well as video streams, while white papers provide help for all levels of user; beginners looking to do their first gig on their first mixer, right up to the top pro’s operating tours, shows and studios with the most advanced digital systems.
 Topics start with how to cable up your mixer, through to Audio Balancing, Matrixes, LCR Panning and VCA Grouping.
 The Video Vault contains demonstrations ranging from the Analog MFX family right up to the Si and Vi Series digital, large-format consoles; user testimonials provide an insight as to why engineers love using these consoles.
 Audio aficionados will also enjoy Soundcraft and Studer’s ‘back catalogues’ of product literature in light of the nearly 100 years of cumulative experience between the companies.
 For example, look back at Graham Blyth’s first ever flight-cased Soundcraft Series 1S built in 1974 specifically for the early touring bands, or the legendary Studer J37 eight-track tape machine, which during the 60s and 70s, was essential equipment to be found in most of the world’s top recording studios including Abbey Road, where it was used by Geoff Emerick and George Martin to record The Beatles’ Sergeant Pepper’s.
 To help users share information and pick up tips of the trade from one another, Soundcraft has just launched its own fans page on Facebook at www.facebook.com/soundcraft, where fans can also pick up latest news, pictures and information, and also upload their own Soundcraft-related news and photographs.
 This supplements the existing YouTube channel, www.youtube.com/Soundcraftuk, which already hosts all the chapters of the Soundcraft Guide to Mixing.
 A new MySpace site, www.myspace.com/soundcraftxx, is another way for users and musicians to get closer to their favourite mixer news and showcase their own bands.
-Harman Professional Comments Leave a Reply Cancel reply Your email address will not be published.
-Required fields are marked *Comment Name * Email * Website Tagged with: Analog Audio Beatles Broadcast Cables Consoles Digital Downloads Engineer Equipment Harman Live Martin Audio Mixers Mixing Networking New Products Professional Recording Series Showcase Sound Soundcraft Studer Surround Systems Tape Tech Tips Theatre Tours Video Virtual Websites Worship Audio · all topics Subscribe to Live Sound International Subscribe to Live Sound International magazine.
+Harman Professional Comments Have something to say about this PSW content?
+Leave a comment!
+Cancel reply Scroll past the ”Post Comment” button below to view any existing comments.
+Your email address will not be published.
+Required fields are marked *Comment Name * Email * Website This site uses Akismet to reduce spam.
+Learn how your comment data is processed.
+Tagged with: Analog Audio Beatles Broadcast Cables Consoles Digital Downloads Engineer Equipment Harman Live Martin Audio Mixers Mixing Networking New Product Professional Recording Series Showcase Sound Soundcraft Studer Surround Systems Tape Tech Tips Theatre Tours Video Virtual Websites Worship Audio · all topics Subscribe to Live Sound International Subscribe to Live Sound International magazine.
 Stay up-to-date, get the latest pro audio news, products and resources each month with Live Sound.